vritti-garg/PasswordAnalyzer/README.md

 A Python tool to:
 - Analyze password strength (scaled 0–10) using **zxcvbn**.
+  (Score internally from zxcvbn is 0–4, but scaled to 0–10 in this project for better granularity.)
 - Generate **custom wordlists** based on personal details (name, nickname, parent name, year of birth).
 - Add variations like **leet-speak** (`p@ssw0rd`), years, and common patterns.
 - Export results in `.txt` format for use in cracking tools.